Meet the Artist

 I didn’t set out to become an artist — it found me early on.

-But at the heart of everything I create is one enduring passion: horses.
-They have been woven into my life for as long as I can remember.
-From the moment my parents gave me my first horse as a young girl, to riding with professional trainers and working with extraordinary animals, horses have shaped not only my art — but who I am.
+At the center of everything has always been my lifelong love of horses.
+From receiving my first horse as a young girl to riding with professional trainers and working closely with extraordinary animals throughout my life, horses have profoundly shaped who I am.
 In 2004, a serious riding accident left me with a shattered leg and months of recovery.
-What felt like a setback became a turning point.
-During that time, I discovered new ways of understanding and communicating with horses, including the teachings of Pat Parelli and later, positive reinforcement methods.
-These experiences deepened my connection to them in ways I never expected.
-That connection is what I strive to capture in my work.
+What began as a devastating setback became a turning point, leading me to discover new ways of understanding and communicating with horses through natural horsemanship and positive reinforcement methods.
+That deeper emotional connection continues to inspire my work today.

 Teresa Whitaker is a Texas-based artist specializing in colored pencils and sculpture, inspired by a deep love of horses.
 Creating detailed, expressive pieces that capture the spirit, movement and beauty of equine life.